md-jakir/laravel-app1/README.md

 When I done then create Dockerfile and docker compose file to build the image.
 To build the image and push to docker hub I use jenkins pipeline.
 To do this need to install neccessary plugins first in jenkins.
 I'll get docker.build, docker.withRegistry options when we install docker plugins in jenkins.
 With jenksing pipline I build image and push to my docker hub and tagging the image with ${BUILD_NUBMER} jenkins variable.
 I create a jenkins credential using docker hub username and password to access the docker hub for pushing image.

 # Deploying in Kubernetes Cluster:
 To deploy the image create a deployment manifest file and adding deploy stage in jenkins pipeline.
 First I need to install kubernetes, kubernetes-cli, kubernetes credential and other supported plugins.
 For this stage need to create another jenkins creadentail for accessing kubernetes endpoint.
-To create this credential I use kube config file as a authentication and use this credential ID in pipiline syntax.
+To create this credential I use kube config file as a authentication and use this credential ID in pipeline syntax.